tilt-dev/tilt.build/blog/_posts/2022-02-14-preview-environments.md

 on how to run it locally.

 It's _probably_ safe for a small- to medium-sized team to run it on their own Kubernetes cluster.
 Use it at your own risk.
-But I highly recommend you restrict it to a whitelist of users and a whitelist of repos.
+I highly recommend you restrict it to a whitelist of users and a whitelist of repos.
 The repo contains helm charts for deploying it.
 Because it's experimental, it's probably not ready for a place like [`artifacthub`](https://artifacthub.io/) for distributable Helm charts.

 If you don't want to build your own preview env service, check out [Shipyard](https://shipyard.build)!
 You can give them money to think about the